AMC Theatres: History

-In 1961, after Ed died, Stanley took control of Durwood Theatres, which by then was a small ten-theatre chain.
+In 1961, after Ed died, Stanley took control of Durwood Theatres, a small ten-theatre chain.
 With an interstate planned around Kansas City, Durwood looked to sites outside downtown and acquired two sites at a shopping center on Kansas City's Ward Parkway to build a 700-seat theater.
-As the sites could not be combined, they opened two theaters side-by-side as the Parkway Twin theatre in 1963.
+As the sites could not be combined, they opened two theaters side-by-side as the Parkway Twin Theatre in 1963.
 This was the company's first foray into using the multiplex model.
 According to Variety, Stanley Durwood later claimed in 1962 that he "was standing in the lobby of his 600-seat Roxy in Kansas City mulling over its poor grosses, when he realized he could double his box office by adding a second screen and still operate with the same size staff."

 Following the success of the Parkway Twin, AMC followed up with the Embassy 3 triplex at the Country Club Plaza; the Metro Plaza, a four-screen theater in Kansas City in 1966; and a six-screen theater in Omaha in 1969.

-The industry quickly embraced the multiplex concept, where additional screens meant very little difference in staff and operating costs but resulted in a significant increase in profits.
+The industry quickly embraced the multiplex concept, where additional screens meant very little difference in staff and operating costs but resulted in a significant profit increase.
 The concept also provided more film choices at one location, drawing bigger crowds.
-It also gave owners the flexibility to show big hits on more screens, and less reliance on any individual film that could turn out to be a bust.
+It also gave owners the flexibility to show big hits on more screens and less reliance on any individual film that could turn out to be a bust.

-Stanley renamed Durwood Theatres as American Royal Cinema on October 1, 1968 after the American Royal livestock and horse show, but the latter's producers sought an injunction and the name was changed to American Multi-Cinema, Inc.
+Stanley renamed Durwood Theatres as American Royal Cinema on October 1, 1968, after the American Royal livestock and horse show, but the latter's producers sought an injunction, and the name was changed to American Multi-Cinema, Inc.